skbkontur/cement/README-module.yaml.md

 #### If it is necessary to state additional parameters:

 	build:
-	  target: Solution.sln                              # A statement of build target
+	  # A statement of build target
+	  target: Solution.sln
 	  tool:
-	    name: msbuild                                   # An assembling tool. msbuild - for MSBuild.exe at Windows and xbuild at *nix.
+	    # An assembling tool. msbuild - for MSBuild.exe at Windows and xbuild at *nix.
+	    name: msbuild
-	    version: "14.0"                                 # msbuild version, the latest at default
+		# msbuild version, the latest at default
+	    version: "14.0"
 	    # set VS150COMNTOOLS=D:\Program Files\Microsoft Visual Studio\2017\Professional\Common7\Tools\
-	                                                    # Quotation marks is a must
-	  configuration: Release                            # Solution configuration
+	  # Solution configuration
+	  configuration: Release
-	  parameters: "/p:WarningLevel=0"                   # You can state your parameters here.
+	  # You can state your parameters here.
 Default parameters are not used.
 Quotation marks in parameters are shielded by '\'.
 	  # Default parameters for msbuild:
-	                                                    # /t:Rebuild /nodeReuse:false /maxcpucount /v:m /p:WarningLevel=0
-	                                                    # /p:VisualStudioVersion=14.0 (if not stated)
+	  # /t:Rebuild /nodeReuse:false /maxcpucount /v:m /p:WarningLevel=0 /p:VisualStudioVersion=14.0 (if not stated)
+	  parameters: "/p:WarningLevel=0"

 #### If there are several solutions in a module